-Sadly, the insurance companies that administer these policies will make every effort to avoid paying you.
-They may state that the loss is not covered under the terms of the policy.
-In other situations, they may even act in bad faith to delay or even outright deny compensation.
-If you are in a dispute with an insurance company concerning a loss due to fire, floods, hurricane, or any other event, contact an insurance claims attorney at Kirk Law Firm, PLLC today.
-Our dedicated lawyers could help homeowners and businessowners understand their rights concerning first party insurance in Houston.
+The insurance companies that sell these policies will make every effort to minimize the coverage they owe you.
+They may state that the loss is not covered under the terms of the policy or delay or underpay the claim in bad faith.
+If your insurance company is disputing your claim for a loss due to fire, broken pipes, hail, wind damage, or any other event, contact an insurance claims attorney at Kirk Law Firm, PLLC today.
+Our dedicated lawyers can help homeowners and businessowners understand their rights under their first party insurance policies.

-Signing a homeowner’s or businessowner’s insurance policy enters that party into a contract.
+Insurance policies are contracts between the insured and the insurance company.
 In exchange for the payment of premiums, an insurance company agrees to provide compensation in the event of a covered loss.
-A key point of dispute in many insurance claims is whether a loss is actually covered under the terms of the contract.
+Often an insurance company may dispute whether a loss is covered under the terms of the contract.

 For example, a common homeowner’s insurance policy may cover water damage from a broken pipe but exclude damage from a flood.
 An experienced attorney can help you decipher your policy and obtain all available coverage for your loss.

 The law in Texas allows an insured to recover for additional interest and attorney fees in cases where there is a breach of contract, or an insurance company acted in bad faith in violation of the Texas Insurance Code.
 An experienced attorney is essential to obtain all the damages that you are entitled.

 Holders of first party insurance policies, such as homeowners or businessowners, pay substantial premiums and expect to receive protection from insurance companies after a covered loss.
 However, insurance companies make money by denying and underpaying claims.
 Many insureds become frustrated and give up or accept a settlement that is less than the loss.